-Experts are definitely split on this issue.
+Experts are split on this issue.
 The majority of fitness experts will advise you to do the cardio after the weight training, because if you do cardio first, it uses up much of the energy source for your anaerobic work (strength training) and fatigues the muscles before their most strenuous activity.
-This same view holds that strength training first will deplete the muscles' stored carbohydrates (glycogen or sugar), and therefore, will enhance fat burning during the cardio workout due to the lack of available sugar for fuel.
+This same view holds that strength training first will deplete the muscles' stored carbohydrates (glycogen or sugar), and therefore, it will enhance fat burning during the cardio workout because of the lack of available sugar for fuel.

 If your fitness goals include overall improvements, finish your workout with the type of exercise you enjoy most.

-I see a lot of people who have set a goal of losing fat around their belly and they spend an hour on the bench press or doing tons of curls.
+I see a lot of people who have set a goal of losing fat around their midsection, and they spend an hour on the bench press or doing tons of curls.
 Why?
-Because they are good at those and they see the results.
-The problem is that when they are done with those, they are too fatigued or don't have time to have a quality cardio workout.
+Because they are good at those and see the results.
+The problem is that when they are done, they are too fatigued or don't have time to have a quality cardio workout.

-Lifting weights does not automatically equal "big," and you won't firm those muscles on the treadmill.
-Spend 10 minutes at the beginning of your workout working on your legs, chest, back, shoulders and arms and then go for your stair stepping marathon.
+Lifting weights does not equal "big" automatically, and you won't firm those muscles on the treadmill.
+Spend 10 minutes at the beginning of your workout working on your legs, chest, back, shoulders and arms and then go for your stair-stepping marathon.
 You will be shocked at how much more toned you become.

-The bottom line is this, it is better for you to have consistency in your exercise than to worry about the two extra calories you might burn from doing weights or cardio first.
+The bottom line is this: It is better for you to have consistency in your exercise than to worry about the two extra calories you might burn from doing weights or cardio first.
 Analyze your goals and plan your workouts to reach those goals.
-Before you know it, your bellies will begin flattening out without sacrificing any of your chest or bicep size.
-Additionally, your triceps will have incredible shape and you will still be able to take the stairs to the top of Mt.
-Everest.
+Before you know it, your stomach will begin flattening out without sacrificing any of your chest or biceps size.
+Additionally, your triceps will have incredible shape and you still will be able to take the stairs to the top of Mount Everest.